 *Note: Domicile (domicile, domicil) is the country or place of permanent residence of a person.

-To open a company in Switzerland, a non-resident must fulfill the conditions.
-First of all – at least one of the directors with the right to sign in the newly formed company must be a Swiss or a resident of Switzerland (a person with a residence permit).
-At the same time, there is no requirement in the legislation that Swiss residents own the majority or any clearly defined share in the authorized capital / part shares of the company.
+To open a company in Switzerland, a non-resident must fulfill certain conditions.
+First of all, at least one of the directors with signing authority in the newly established company must be a Swiss citizen or a resident of Switzerland (a person who holds a residence permit).
+At the same time, the legislation does not contain a requirement that Swiss residents must own a majority or any specifically defined share in the charter capital/shares of the company.

 The need for the mandatory involvement of local residents in the management of international companies is caused by the peculiarities of the legislation: